n8n-io/n8n-docs/docs/credentials/JIRA/README.md

 4. Click on Security tab.
 5. Click on Manage API Tokens.
 6. Create API token.
-7. Use the key with JIRA node credentials in n8n.
+7. Use the API token with JIRA node credentials in n8n.
+Your email and the domain under which the JIRA account is under must also be included.